Does Wood Filler Harden? (According To Experts!)

 Wood HardenerQualities

-Also, some great wood hardeners are not compatible with most of the wood fillers.
+Also, some great wood hardeners are not compatible with most wood fillers.
 Such as,

 • J-B weld original liquid hardener